alidaeinaby/alidaeinaby.github.io/_pages/about.md

   - /about.html
 ---

 I am a third year Ph.D. student in Operations Management and Statistics at The University of Toronto, Rotman School of Management.
+My thesis advisor is Ming Hu.
+Before Rotman, I completed my master's in Applied Mathematics and bachelor's in Mathematics and Applications from Sharif University of Technology, Iran.

 Ongoing Work
 ======